Optical Fractionator workflow >

 If you didn't measure the thickness of sections while counting, this estimate is not calculated.

-Calculated using only the section thickness measurements made at counting sites that contain marked objects (in other words, section thickness measurements from counting sites with NO counted objects aren't included in the calculated average).
+Calculated using the average of only section thickness measurements made at counting sites that contain marked objects (i.e., section thickness measurements from counting sites with NO counted objects aren't included in the calculated average).

-• You chose to ignore measuring the section thickness where there were no objects.
+• You chose to skip measuring the section thickness where there were no objects.

 • You made errors in section thickness measurement that were not corrected when there were no objects to be marked.